-Never mind oils and vape pens, cannabis connoisseurs of the future could be taking their marijuana in a shot with a slice of lemon.
+Never mind oils and vape pens, cannabis connoisseurs of the future could be taking their marijuana in a shot with a slice of lime.

 By feeding Z. cannabinoidis caster sugar, the company hopes to turn out THC and other cannabinoids at a thousandth of the usual cost.

 The news follows recent reports from UC Berkley researchers, who managed to manufacture THC and CBD in bioengineered brewer’s yeast.
 But Farmako claim that its Z. cannabinoidis bacteria have far more advantages than such fungi-founded methods.

 “From an economic point of view, cannabinoid synthesis in yeast fungi are not very attractive,” explains Patrick Schmitt, co-founder of Farmako and chief science officer of the company.
 Schmitt modified tequila’s original bacterium by removing alcohol-producing genes and replacing them with genetic material from the malaria pathogen and the cannabis plant.

 “Although brewer's yeast can be used to produce cannabinoids, the cells have to be broken up after this synthesis, which stops production,” he states in a press release.
 “This is very difficult if the production is to be transferred to an industrial scale.
 Zymomonas cannabinoides, on the other hand, releases the produced cannabinoids directly into the surrounding medium.
 This allows continuous production without interruption.”